-- A. Payment of up to \$300 will be made annually the first pay period in November.
+- A. ES classifications are eligible for professional reimbursement in the amount of \$600.00 per year.
 To receive payment, the employee must provide a receipt for reimbursement.
-The money must be spent on professional associations, conferences, subscriptions, meetings, or other reference materials relating to the employee's area of responsibility and approved by their manager.
+The money must be spent on professional associations, conferences, subscriptions, professional licenses not covered under Section 2 B below, meetings, or other reference materials relating to the employee's area of responsibility and approved by their manager.
 Requests will not be unreasonably denied. - B. For all Society members, the District will reimburse the fees for one (1) required professional license or certificate. - C. During the course of this MOU, if the District or legal requirements require the employee to hold licenses, or certificates, or if any course work is required to renew such licenses or certificates, fees for the licenses, certificates, and/or course work will be paid by the District.